Kansas lawmakers OK mandating notice on abortion ‘reversal’

 “This simply gives a woman more information about what she can do to save her unborn child,” said state Sen. Mary Pilcher-Cook, a Kansas City-area Republican.

 The bill’s opponents have said that while progesterone has been used to prevent miscarriages, its use for reversing a medical abortion hasn’t been adequately tested.
-The American College of Obstetricians and Gynecologists has disputed the usefulness of the procedure.
+The American College of Obstetricians and Gynecologists has disputed the usefulness of the procedure .

 “It is not appropriate for the Legislature to practice medicine or mandate how a physician practices medicine,” said Sen. Barbara Bollier, a Kansas City-area Democrat and retired anesthesiologist.